Science and Technology

 Prior to the 2010 elections, these mistakes were beginning to be reversed.
 The American Recovery and Reinvestment Act (ARRA) provided crucial funding for long-neglected scientific infrastructure.
 The Science Technology Engineering and Mathematics (STEM) Education Act passed by the House in 2009 provides a coherent framework for funding Science and Math education.
 The America COMPETES Act authorized a doubling of science funding over 10 years.

-All of these efforts have come under continuing attack since the anti-science wave of the 2010 elections.
-It will require perseverance and attention to detail to reverse the damage that has been done to science policy during the last administration and during the last few months.
+All of these efforts have come under continuing attack since the anti-science waves of the 2010 and 2016 elections.
 Making effective arguments for science policy means the technology has to be understood and the details matter.
 To make sure that these policies are implemented in a rational and cost-effective manner, there is no substitute for having scientists and businessmen like Bill Foster in Congress.